pipeforce/pipeforce.github.io/docs/guides/50_events.md

 ## headers

 These are optional name-value-pairs to describe the event.
-It is good practise to filter events based on header values and avoid filtering on payload for better performance.
+It is a good practice to filter events based on header values and avoid filtering on payload for better performance.

 ## Listening to events